I donated a kidney on Sept 11, 2018, at Johns Hopkins Hospital in Baltimore.

 I left at 4 AM the morning after the ride for Baltimore to prep for the surgery on Sept 11.
 I made sure I was fully hydrated for the ride (lots of porta potty stops!) and did some serious calorie reloading for the next 2 days post-ride before the 24-hour liquid diet pre-surgery.
 With all of the hard training leading up to surgery, I was a couple pounds lighter than my usual racing weight.
 I’ve always had a crazy high metabolism and typically eat 3000-4000 calories/ day to maintain my normal weight.
 At my post-op appointment on Sept 19, I was shocked to find out that I’d lost 10 pounds in only 8 days post-surgery.
 That became my biggest challenge for the next 2 months of recovery.
 I didn’t expect the complete loss of appetite and felt discouraged to see how quickly the muscle in my legs and arms melted away from inactivity.
 My 2 favorite things in life are exercise and food.
 I’ve always loved to eat but it became a daily chore.
 I supplemented my normal diet with lots of cookies, brownies, apple pie, and ice cream.

-I gradually gained a pound each week to get back to my pre-surgery weight of 119 pounds by early November but it wasn’t easy!
+I gradually gained a pound each week to get back to my pre-surgery weight by early November but it wasn’t easy!
 I walked for an hour every morning but felt tired, weak and nauseous if I did much else.
 The symptoms were similar to my first trimester of pregnancy where I had to eat without any appetite to make myself feel better.
 I even had a bag of saltines by my bed to snack on at night when I’d wake up famished.
 Thankfully I began to feel better when I started gaining the weight back.
 Every week was better than the previous but I never really had an appetite until I started exercising at the six-week point.